lewishenson/FluentCineworld/README.md

 The API uses the fluid builder pattern so the below examples can be combined.

+## Version 4.x (unreleased, in development)

+FluentCineworld uses the new Cineworld Data API Service.

 ## Version 3.x

 FluentCineworld now runs on both .NET Core and the full .NET Framework.